Defect-induced electronic smectic state at the surface of nematic materials

-where $V_{\delta x,z,z'}$ is the inverse Fourier transform of $V_{q_{x},z,z'}$ (see SM), whose asymptotic behavior is:
+where $V_{\delta x,z,z'}$ is the inverse Fourier transform of $V_{q_{x},z,z'}$ (see SM whose asymptotic behavior is:

 Therefore, as a function of $\delta x/(z+z')$, $V_{\delta x,z,z'}$ has a negative central trough at $\delta x=0$, crosses zero at $\delta x\sim z+z'$, and then remains positive as it decays algebraically.
-The sign change in real-space means that the effective potential favors an oscillatory $\eta_{x}$ solution, in agreement with our momentum-space analysis.
+The sign change in real-space means that the effective potential favors an oscillatory $\eta_{x}$ solution.

-The numerical solution of Eq. \eqref{sadrealstep} is shown in Fig. \ref{fig_profile}(a) for different temperatures, confirming the main results of our analytical approximation.
-The quartic term of the nematic action (\ref{S_deffect}), which was neglected in that analysis, is essential to stabilize a single smectic wave-vector over the entire temperature range $T_{\mathrm{nem}}<T<T_{\mathrm{smc}}$, as it acts as a repulsive biquadratic interaction $u_{\eta}\eta_{q_{x}}^{2}\eta_{q_{x}'\neq q_{x}}^{2}$ between states with different wavevectors.
-For the same reason, only the uniform nematic phase survives for $T<T_{\mathrm{nem}}$, as its free-energy scales extensively with the system size, in contrast to the smectic free-energy.
-Figs. \ref{fig_profile}(b)-(c) show the corresponding profile of $\eta_{q_{x},z}$ in momentum space, highlighting the change in wave-vector above and below $T_{\mathrm{nem}}$.
+The numerical solution of Eq. \eqref{sadrealstep}, shown in Fig. \ref{fig_profile}(a), confirms the main results of our analytical approximation.
+The quartic term of the nematic action {\eqref{S_deffect}} stabilizes a single smectic wave-vector over the entire temperature range $T_{\mathrm{smc-nem}}<T<T_{\mathrm{smc}}$, as it acts as a repulsive biquadratic interaction $u_{\eta}|\eta_{q_{x}}|^{2}|\eta_{q_{x}'\neq q_{x}}|^{2}$ between states with different wave-vectors.
+Consequently, only the smectic wave-vector corresponding to the highest critical temperature develops.
+For the same reason, in a fully 3D crystal with $L \gg 1/q_{\text{smc}}$, the uniform bulk nematic phase is preferred for $T<T_{\mathrm{nem}}$, as its free-energy gain scales extensively with the system size.
+However, for smaller values of $L$ comparable to $1/q_{\text{smc}}$, the smectic free-energy can compete with the bulk nematic one.
+Consequently, the smectic-nematic transition is pushed to a lower temperature $T_{\text{smc-nem}}<T_{\text{nem}}$, which decreases with decreasing sample thickness.
+Figs. \ref{fig_profile}(b)-(c) show the corresponding profile of $\eta_{q_{x},z}$ in momentum space, highlighting the change in wave-vector above and below $T_{\mathrm{smc-nem}}$.

-The temperature dependence of the uniform nematic and smectic order parameters, as encoded in the quantities $\eta_{q_{x}=q_{\mathrm{smc}},z=0}$ and $\eta_{q_{x}=0,z=L}$, are shown in Fig. \ref{fig_phase_diagram}(a).
-The onset of surface smectic order before bulk nematic order is evident, as is the suppression of the former upon the onset of the latter.
-Fig. \ref{fig_phase_diagram}(b) shows the numerically obtained phase diagram as a function of increasing defect disorder strength $\sigma^{2}$, highlighting the quadratic dependence of $T_{\mathrm{smc}}$ with $\sigma^{2}$.
+The temperature dependence of the uniform nematic and smectic order parameters is shown in Fig. \ref{fig_phase_diagram}(a).
+The continuous onset of surface smectic order is evident, eventually dropping discontinuously to zero, concomitant to the onset of uniform nematic order.
+Fig. \ref{fig_phase_diagram}(b) shows the numerically obtained phase diagram as a function of increasing defect disorder strength $\sigma^{2}$.